The League of Extraordinary Gentlemen, Volume III: Century: Chapter 2: Paint It Black

-Purple Orchestra hold a concert at Hyde Park in honour of Basil (which parallels the real-world death of Rolling Stones member Brian Jones and the subsequent tribute concert), in which Terner reads poetry and sings a song based on "Sympathy for the Devil".
+Purple Orchestra holds a concert at Hyde Park in honor of Basil (which parallels the real-world death of The Rolling Stones member Brian Jones and the subsequent tribute concert), in which Terner reads poetry and sings a song based on "Sympathy for the Devil".
 From Julia's information, Mina learns that Haddo's spirit plans to transfer from Gallion to Terner at the concert, and she, Orlando and Allan go to Hyde Park to stop the ritual.
-However, once they arrive she realises the actual ritual is occurring at Gallion's bookshop.
+Once they arrive, however, she realises that the actual ritual is occurring at Gallion's bookshop.
 While Allan and Orlando race to the shop, Mina stays at the concert and takes the tadukic acid pill, which gives her surreal hallucinations.
-Her spirit leaves her body and fights Haddo on the astral plane, but he overpowers her and reveals the League's interference will not affect the planned birth of the Antichrist.
+Her spirit leaves her body and fights Haddo on the astral plane, but he overpowers her and reveals that the League's interference will not affect the planned birth of the Antichrist.
 At the bookshop, Jack Carter kills Gallion before the ritual can be completed.
 With his plan gone awry, Haddo is forced to enter the body of a man named Tom (who is heavily implied to be a younger Voldemort).
-Purple Orchestra release a flock of bats into the crowd, and as Mina returns to her body she is driven insane by a hallucination of the bats chanting "Remember me?".
+Purple Orchestra releases a flock of bats into the crowd, and as Mina returns to her body she is driven insane by a hallucination of the bats chanting "Remember me?".
 She is taken away in an ambulance before Allan and Orlando can get to her, while Tom - now under Haddo's control - goes to King's Cross and passes through Platform 9 3/4.

 Eight years later, in 1977, Allan and the female Orlando have still not reunited with Mina, and sit sulking in a bar.
 Allan has relapsed into drug abuse, and growing bored of his self-pity Orlando leaves him, planning to join the army once her gender changes again.